-We could tell you that Raoul writes and publishes an elite macro economic and investment strategy research service called the Global Macro Investor for the world’s leading hedge funds, pension funds, banks and sovereign wealth funds.
+We could tell you that Raoul writes and publishes an elite macroeconomic and investment strategy research service called the Global Macro Investor for the world’s leading hedge funds, pension funds, banks and sovereign wealth funds.

-We could tell you that he’s also an advisor to government organisations and several family investment offices.
+We could tell you that he’s also an advisor to government organizations and several family investment offices.
 Or that he has over 27 years’ experience in the financial markets working for investment banks such as Goldman Sachs and running a hedge fund for GLG Partners.

 But we’d much rather tell you that Raoul is a man who spends a lot of his time on a (very) small island, wears friendship bracelets and is on a single-minded mission to revolutionize the quality of financial media and the way we consume financial media.